 For this clinical research study, galectin-3 levels were measured in plasma samples that had been collected as part of the PROTECT study.2 The study enrolled 151 stable heart failure (HF) patients, with an average age of 63 years, who were followed for a median of 10 months.
 The HF patients who participated in the study had galectin-3 blood levels drawn at four time points during scheduled outpatient physician visits.
 Galectin-3 levels independently predicted cardiovascular events even after adjustment for clinically relevant variables such as treatment arm allocation, NT-proBNP level, and kidney function.
 No effect on galectin-3 levels was observed in association with heart failure medications that provided symptom-related or mortality-related benefits.

 "Unplanned hospitalizations and unforeseen cardiovascular events are devastating to heart failure patients and their families, represent a significant challenge to health care providers and continue to be a leading cost burden on healthcare systems," stated Dr. Sohmer.
 "The results of this study from the Massachusetts General Hospital provide further evidence that galectin-3 testing may help to identify and facilitate triage of those heart failure patients who are at elevated risk of near-term adverse events and of deteriorating cardiac function."

-The BGM Galectin-3® Test is cleared by the FDA as an aid in assessing the prognosis of patients with chronic heart failure, to be used in conjunction with clinical evaluation.
+The BGM Galectin-3® test is cleared by the FDA as an aid in assessing the prognosis of patients diagnosed with chronic heart failure when used in conjunction with clinical evaluation.

 About Galectin-3 and Heart Failure